-The title speaks for itself.
+Looking for educational podcasts about history for kids?
+This title speaks for itself.
 Learn about people and events that are often overlooked in a typical history class.

-Activity to try: Choose a popular unit of historical study, like the Civil War or Great Depression, then have students research the little told stories related to it.
+Activity to try: Choose a popular unit of historical study, like the Civil War or Great Depression, then have students research the little-told stories related to it.
 They could even write a readers theater based on their findings.

 Activity to try: Each episode comes equipped with teaching resources, so pick the topic that is best for your class and get listening.